vanjohnson879/frontline-cloud-doc/content/reference/user/artifact_gen/index.md

 A typical mistake with Gatling and Gatling Enterprise is to rely on having an exploded Maven/Gradle/SBT project structure, and to try to load files from the project filesystem.

-This filesystem structure will be gone once your project has been packaged and deployed to Gatling Enterprise.
+This filesystem structure will not be accessible once your project has been packaged and deployed to Gatling Enterprise.

 If your feeder files are packaged with your test sources, you must resolve them from the classpath.
 This will work both when you run simulations locally and when you deploy them to Gatling Enterprise.